pellepelster/learn.pelle.io/hugo/content/10_basic/30_deployment/terraform.md

 {{< / highlight >}}
 <!-- /snippet:deploy_aws_provider -->

-Now we can initialize the working directory by running `terraform init` which will also scan all Terraform files for referenced plugins and download them as needed.
+Now we can initialize the working directory by running `terraform init` which will scan all Terraform files for referenced plugins and download them as needed.

 ```
 $ cd deploy